LaunchCodeEducation/linux/content/userspace-applications/walkthrough/sed/_index.md

 `Kristy,Strong,nwilliqms@example.com,Hunter Engineering`

 It looks like `nwilliams` was changed to `nwilliqms`.
-Take a look at the other lines to notice tha the first instance of each `a` character was replaced with a `q` character.
+Take a look at the other lines to notice that the first instance of each `a` character was replaced with a `q` character.

 {{% notice note %}}